zathras/jovial_svg/README.md

 ## Internal Documentation

 There's a high-level overview of the source code in the repo, in `doc/index.html`.
-This complements a reasonably (though not extensive) level of comments in the source itself.
+This complements a reasonable level of comments in the source itself.